wolfcms/wolfcms/wolf/plugins/archive/readme.txt

 == NOTES:

-Archive year, month, day index need to be a children page of the archive page itself
+Archive year, month, day index needs to be a child page of the Archive page itself.

 == LICENSE: